DataDog/dd-trace-php/profiling/README.md

 The profiler is implemented in Rust.
 To see the currently required Rust version, refer to the [rust-toolchain](rust-toolchain) file.
-The profiler requires PHP 7.1+, and does not support debug nor ZTS builds.
-There are bits of ZTS support in the build system and profiler, but it's not complete.
+The profiler requires PHP 7.1+, and does not support debug builds.
+There are bits of ZTS support in the build system and profiler, but it's not complete, consider the current state of ZTS support beta.

 ## Time Profiling